Najoj/programming-haskell/chapter-07/exercises.md

     -- Answer goes here
     ```

-10. Using `altMap`, define a function `luhn :: [Int] -> Bool` that implements the *Luhn algorithm* from the exerkises in chapter 4 for bank card numbers of any length.
+10. Using `altMap`, define a function `luhn :: [Int] -> Bool` that implements the *Luhn algorithm* from the exercises in chapter 4 for bank card numbers of any length.
 Test your new function using your own bank card.
   * ```haskell
     -- Answer goes here
     ```